Louisa Lawson: Suffragist

-In 1889 Lawson founded The Dawn Club, which became the hub of the suffrage movement in Sydney.
-In 1891 the Womanhood Suffrage League of New South Wales formed to campaign for women's suffrage, and Lawson allowed the League to use the Dawn office to print pamphlets and literature free of charge.
-When women were finally given the vote, in 1902 with the passing of the New South Wales Womanhood Suffrage Bill, Lawson was introduced to the members of Parliament as 'The Mother of Suffrage in New South Wales'.
+In 1889, Lawson founded The Dawn Club, which became the hub of the suffrage movement in Sydney.
+In 1891 the Womanhood Suffrage League of New South Wales formed to campaign for women's suffrage, and Lawson allowed the League to use The Dawn office to print pamphlets and literature free of charge.
+When women were finally given the vote, in 1902 with the passing of the New South Wales Womanhood Suffrage Bill, Lawson was introduced to the members of Parliament as "The Mother of Suffrage in New South Wales".

 Later life

 Lawson retired in 1905 but continued to write for Sydney magazines and published The Lonely Crossing and Other Poems, a collection of 53 poems.
-She died on Thursday 12 August 1920 aged 72 after a long and painful illness in Gladesville Mental Hospital.
+She died on Thursday 12 August 1920, aged 72, after a long and painful illness in Gladesville Mental Hospital.
 On Saturday 14 August 1920, she was buried with her parents in the Church of England section of Rookwood Cemetery.

 Memorials

 In 1941, The Sydney Morning Herald reported a memorial seat was to be erected in The Domain, Sydney as a tribute to Louisa Lawson.

 In 1975 Australia Post released a stamp in honour of Louisa.
 The Stamp was designed by Des and Jackie O'Brien, and was one in a series of six stamps released on 6 August 1975 to commemorate the International Year of Women.
 It was printed at the Melbourne Note Printing Branch, using the photogravure process in three colours.

+The Louisa Lawson House, a mental healthcare centre for women which operated from 1982 to 1994, was named in her honour.

+Lawson was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

 A park in Marrickville, New South Wales is named in her honour.
 The Louisa Lawson Reserve also contains a large colourful mosaic depicting the front cover of The Dawn, and a plaque that reads "Louisa Lawson (1848–1920) Social Reformer, Writer, Feminist and Mother of Henry Lawson.
 These stones are all that remain from the walls of her home in Renwick Street, Marrickville."

 Louisa Lawson Crescent, in the Canberra suburb of Gilmore, is named in her honour.

 Louisa Lawson Building, in the Canberra suburb of Greenway, is named in her honour.
 This building is currently occupied by Services Australia.

+A statue of Louisa Lawson was unveiled outside the Library in Market St, Mudgee on 8 March 2023.

+In July 2025, a blue plaque was unveiled in her honour by New South Wales government, sited on the Old Eurunderee Post Office on Henry Lawson Drive outside Mudgee.